 Effective May 7, 2021, prior restrictions and guidance for tourism related businesses will be replaced with Universal Best Practices.
 The best practices are recommendations for businesses and organizations to consider implementing in their business operations going forward.
 Businesses and organizations can choose to implement additional precautions for the health and safety of employees and consumers.
 Visitors and residents are encouraged to plan ahead by making online reservations, purchasing tickets in advance, and calling ahead to any property prior to visiting to find out about any specific reservation requirement.

 Are you visiting New Hampshire from out-of-state?

 If you are visiting New Hampshire from out-of-state, you are no longer required to quarantine once you arrive in state; or prior to traveling here.
-The new guidance, effective March 11, 2021, still recommends traveler’s quarantine, but the requirement has been lifted.
-Complete details on what out of state visitors need to know can be found here.
+It is recommended that people continue to follow the Centers for Disease Control and Prevention’s travel guidance.
+The CDC guidance and other details out of state visitors need to know can be found here.

 - Enfield – Adopted an ordinance requiring use of facemasks in public places.
 Additional information can be found here.

 - Franconia – Adopted an ordinance for the wearing of face coverings in businesses and government buildings.
 Ordinance specifics are here.

 - Hanover – Enacted an emergency mask ordinance requiring the use of masks in public places.
 Find specific details here.